 This scarf may be only one color if you took the suggestion to get the same yarn in different weights.
 However, you do have to switch the yarns to complete the design, and the process is the same as it is for working color changes.
 If you don't already know how to do this, you may wish to check out the tutorial for how to change colors in crochet.

 Row 1: sc in 2nd ch from hook and in ea ch st across.
 Before completing the last st in the row, change yarns so that you are using the DK weight yarn for working the next row.
 Row 1, and each row afterward will have a total of 100 sc sts.

 Rows 2 - 4: Using a loose, easy tension, sc in ea sc st across these 3 rows with the DK weight yarn.
 At the end of this series of 3 rows, switch back to using the bulky weight yarn.

 Row 5: sc in ea st across the row with the bulky weight yarn.
 At the end of the row, switch back to the DK weight yarn.

 Rows 6 - 8: Rep rows 2 - 4.

 Row 9: sc across entire row using bulky yarn.
 At the end of the row, cut yarn and end off.

 Flip your work over so that you can work back across the free loops in your starting chain.
-Attach the dk weight yarn in the corner at the beg of the row.
+Attach the DK weight yarn in the corner at the beginning of the row.
 If you are right-handed, this will be the right-hand upper corner when the starting chain is facing up.
-If you're left-handed, this will be the left-hand upper corner when the starting chain is facing up.
+If you are left-handed, this will be the left-hand upper corner when the starting chain is facing up.